 Comprehensive Assessments of Learning

-Each course in the program includes a comprehensive (and fun!) assessment of learning.
-Participants who complete the entire training through the 401 course receive a final assessment of their coaching in a formal training environment.
+Each course in the training program includes a comprehensive (and fun!) assessment of learning.
+Participants who complete the entire training receive a final assessment of their coaching in a formal training environment.

 Want to see if this training is right for you?